 An audit team, made up of volunteer student auditors, will be recruited to check that the workbooks accurately reflect the actions completed as part of the awards.
 The student audit team will verify a selection of submitted workbooks.

-The auditing activities and training will be recognisable under the University’s Edge Award.
+The auditing activities and training will be recognisable under the University’s Edge Award following the submission of a reflective statement.

 Who can take part in the Awards?